fastjengine/fastjengine.github.io/news/2021-08-03-fastj-1-5-0-release.md

 Furthermore, the following examples have been removed:
 - "Hello World!" has been removed, in favor of "Hello, FastJ!"

+## Code Improvements
+The full list of new things in FastJ is so long, I couldn't possibly put it all here!
+Instead, I'll give you a run-down of all the new features you'll see in this version of FastJ.

 ### Audio Engine